 In 2020, I was awarded a UKRI “COP26” Fellowship to explore climate change education, training and skills develpment for young people ahead of the 26th Conference of the Parties to the UN Framework Convention on Climate Change.

 - Climate policy, particularly the United Nations Framework Convention on Climate Change (UNFCCC)

 - Normative aspects of participation including, justice, legitimacy and representation.

 - Climate change education, communication and outreach

-I am a Fellow of the Higher Education Academy, an Earth Systems Governance Research Fellow; Postgraduate Representative of the Royal Geographical Society (RGS-IBG) Climate Change Research Group and a member of the University of Leeds’ COP26 Task Force.
+I am a Fellow of the Higher Education Academy, an Earth Systems Governance Research Fellow; Early Career Researcher Representative for the Royal Geographical Society (RGS) Climate Change Research Group and a member of the University of Leeds’ COP26 Task Force.

-I am also affiliated with the Centre for Climate Change, Economics and Policy (CCCEP) and am a member of the Social and Political Dimensions of Sustainability Research Group, University of Leeds.
+I am also affiliated with the Centre for Climate Change, Economics and Policy (CCCEP), Priestley Centre and am a member of the Social and Political Dimensions of Sustainability Research Group, University of Leeds.